ffamilyfriendly/oppy/DOCS/usage.md

     - If you get warnings about missing optional dependencies, ignore them
     - This may take some time to install
     - If you get errors, read them and resolve them
-        - You may need to install build tools:
+        - You'll probably need to install build tools:
             - Windows: `npm install --global windows-build-tools`
+                - You have to open the terminal as administrator
                 - This may take a while to install
-                - Due to some bugs, this doesn't work with yarn, so use npm
+                - Due to some bugs, this doesn't work with `yarn`, so use `npm`
-                - You may need to run this as admin
             - Linux: `sudo apt-get install build-essential` (the exact command depends on your distribution)
-- Edit `config_template.js` using a text editor (like notepad or nano or something)
+- Edit `config_template.js` using a text editor (like notepad, vscode, nano or something else)
     - Set the discord token.
 You can get the token from the [Discord Developer Portal](https://discordapp.com/developers/applications)
         - [How to create a discord bot account](https://anidiots.guide/getting-started/getting-started-long-version)